Richie Anderson (presenter)

 Richie Stephen Anderson (born 13 October 1987) is a TV and radio personality who works for the BBC.
 He is a former Sunday League footballer who played for Coombs Wood F.C.

-Anderson currently presents the travel reports on weekday mornings on BBC Radio 2.
-In 2022 he participated in series 20 of Strictly Come Dancing.
+Anderson currently presents the travel reports on weekday afternoons on BBC Radio 2.
+In 2022, he participated in series 20 of Strictly Come Dancing.

-BBC WM
+BBC Radio WM

-He presented his own show on BBC WM, where he started his radio career, on Saturdays between August 2015 and March 2020.
+He presented his own show on BBC Radio WM, where he started his radio career, on Saturdays between August 2015 and March 2020.
 He had previously stood in for other presenters during early 2015.
 Before becoming a presenter, Anderson was a reporter for BBC WM during their football segments on matchdays.
 Dubbed "Roaming Richie", he would interview fans before and after matches.
 He became renowned during this period for his vox pop 'man on the street' style of interviewing.